comnk/comnk/README.md

 ## Hi there 👋

 My name is Victor, and I am a third year Mathematics and Computer Science student minoring in Cognitive Science at UC San Diego.
-I am currently a Software Developer Research Intern at the UCSD Design Lab
+I am a full stack developer born and raised in the San Francisco Bay Area, outside of my work I enjoy cooking, exploring new places, and playing basketball!

-## Tools and Technologies
+## Programming Languages and Technologies

+## Work Experience

+## Clubs

+## Projects

 <!--
 **comnk/comnk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.